Ministering Within Our Church

-This facility in Decatur provides affordable housing in a loving environment for senior citizens.
-Members of Northlake host and serve special meals at holiday times, visit residents, stock a food pantry and participate in worship services and holiday celebrations for these senior members of our community.
+This Senior Housing facility in Decatur provides affordable housing in a loving environment for senior citizens.
+Members of Northlake host and serve special meals at holiday times, visit residents, stock a food pantry and participate in worship services and holiday celebrations for these members of our community.

 Ministering Outside of Our City